 - Normal Summon Zephyros and use Black Whirlwind to search for Blackwing - Gale the Whirlwind

 - Special Summon Gale, use its effect on an opponent’s monster.

 - Synchro Summon Assault Blackwing - Raikiri the Rain Shower using Gale and Zephyros

 - Use Zephyros to return the Black Whirlwind to your Hand and Special Summon him

 - Use Raikiri’s effect to destroy up to 2 of your opponent’s cards.

 Playing around Floodgate Trap Hole: The Oroshi trick

 Whenever you perform a Synchro summon using Blackwing - Oroshi the Squall Special Summon your Synchro monster in defense and activate Oroshi’s effect to switch it into ATK.
 This way, if your opponent wants to Floodgate Trap Hole your Synchro, the Floodgate will be Chain Link 2 and Oroshi will be Chain Link 1.
 In that case the monster gets flipped facedown then back up into ATK again.

-Without Sealed Tombs, it’s heavily favored for the second player.
-Hey, Trunade! or Cosmic Cyclone can deal with backrow that are not Blackbird Close and leave them open for an OTK.
+In general though, this matchup is heavily favored for the second player.
+Cosmic Cyclone can deal with backrow that are not Blackbird Close and leave them open for an OTK.
 Cyclone can be used to disrupt their plays by banishing a Black Whirlwind that they’re trying to use.